 Procedures that use WALANT

 The procedure begins by injecting lidocaine with epinephrine into the operative region.
 Therefore, this limits bleeding and is safe and effective, including in the hand and fingers.
-The procedure can be performed in the operating room, but in many instances in the clinic setting.
-This has been shown in multiple studies to lead to greater patient satisfaction and convenience.
+The procedure can be in the operating room, but in many instances in the clinic setting.
+In multiple studies this leads to greater patient satisfaction and convenience.
 Watch this VIDEO on why hand pain can’t wait for care.